panphora/overtype/before-release.md

 # Before Release Checklist

+## Version Bump Strategy
+- This release should be a MINOR version bump (new features, backward compatible)
+- Consider jumping to v1.5.0 or v1.6.0 instead of v1.3.0 to signal the significance of the web component architecture addition
+- Web components represent a major enhancement in capabilities while maintaining full backward compatibility

-## Issue #59 - Parser API
+## Issue #59 - Browser Extension Developer Feedback
-- [ ] Comment on issue #59 with MarkdownParser export feature
+- [ ] Comment on issue #59 and close
-  - Show `import { MarkdownParser } from 'overtype/parser'` usage
-  - Link to README documentation section
   - Thank Ned for the feedback
+  - ✅ Parser API is already exportable: `import { MarkdownParser } from 'overtype/parser'`
+  - ❌ GitHub-specific features: Better suited for specialized forks
+  - ❌ Prettier: Keeping build process simple, consistent code style already in place
+  - Close issue as partially addressed (parser API already available)

 ## PR #62 - Toolbar reinit fix
 - [ ] Test toolbar dynamic creation/destruction via reinit()